ADD CONDITION

 Patients should be informed to stop using the product and consult a doctor if their condition worsens, if symptoms persist for more than 7 days, or if symptoms clear up and then recur within a few days.

-When using this product, patients must use it only as directed.
-They should be cautioned to avoid contact with the eyes and mucous membranes, and not to apply the product to wounds or damaged skin.
-It is important to advise patients against bandaging the area tightly and to refrain from using the product in conjunction with heating pads or other heating devices.
+When using this product, patients must be reminded to use it only as directed.
+They should avoid contact with the eyes and mucous membranes, and not apply the product to wounds or damaged skin.
+It is important to advise patients against bandaging the area tightly and to refrain from using heating pads or other heating devices in conjunction with the product.

 Storage and Handling